hardisj/erinsaudiocorner/content/english/loudspeakers/Bose_901_Series_V.md

 Before I dive into the subjective feedback let me first give you the layout of my room.
 Note that I provide two images of the listening setup.
 I initially tried the speakers close to the side walls and then I moved them about 3 feet from the side walls.

+Also, it is important for me to make clear I listened to these in my downstairs living room so I could position them close to the front wall (which is about 20 feet wide) to see how much effect the near-wall placement mattered.
+While it did change the effect of the soundstage, for the most part, it was the same result - tonally - I had in my main listening room upstairs.
+I always try to listen to speakers in different settings to see if one is more suited for a particular speaker and in this case the difference was more minimal than I expected.
+Obviously your mileage may vary.

 <img align="left" src="/images/Reviews/Loudspeakers/HT2.png" alt="room layout" width="120%" style="vertical-align:middle;margin:20px 0px"/>

 <br clear="all" />